TFO MOMENT Review - Best Fly Rods for Saltwater of 2025

 I will update this review with lots more great stuff soon plus all the new fly line tests/comparisons/suggestions.
 As usual, I need more time to finish my review as I am slammed with customer orders, calls, and emails, all of which have to come first before the fun part for me which is testing everything thoroughly.
 I will update ASAP.

-Keep in mind the two aspcts of fly rod performance that I mainly focus on: How it casts, and how it does actually fighting fish.
+Keep in mind the two aspects of fly rod performance that I mainly focus on: How it casts, and how it does actually fighting fish.
 Think of these as somewhat opposing characteristics on a sliding scale.
 One side is finesse and presentation and the other side is more about power and durability.

 Partial list of fly lines tested so far: